-Carmen Logie is creating the first known virtual reality intervention aimed at improving the mental health of urban refugees and displaced youthCategories: Alumni in the News, Carmen Logie, Faculty in the News
+Carmen Logie is creating the first known virtual reality intervention aimed at improving the mental health of urban refugees and displaced youthCategories: Alumni + Friends, Carmen Logie, Faculty

 In 2018, social work professor Carmen Logie put on a virtual reality headset for the first time and watched a short film about a Liberian woman’s experience in the Ebola epidemic.

 “It was a life-changing moment,” says Logie.
 “I felt like I was there with her.
 It was such a powerful way to develop empathy.
 I immediately started thinking about how I could use this amazing technology in my work on health equity.”

 She began investigating VR’s health-care applications and quickly discovered a solid body of evidence from high-income countries around its mental health-care benefits, specifically in improving mood, reducing stress and teaching self-care.
 “But there was no evidence on how it could help in low-income countries or humanitarian contexts,” says Logie, an associate professor in the University of Toronto’s Factor-Inwentash Faculty of Social Work.